denten-books/plain-text/1-metaphor.md

 Crucially, the full immersion in the "mimetic context" of the virtual object could elicit the "suspension of disbelief" [@laurel_brenda_interface_1986, 76].
-Add Heidegger here.

-Brenda Laurel, whom Apple Computers commissioned to help produce

-edit a collection of
+In use, the metaphor machine fades from view.
+This in opposition to the now often-repeated Heideggerian insight into the nature of tool use.
+If the reader would recall, in *Being and Time*, Heidegger writes about the particular *handiness* of a tool, like a hammer.
+He writes, "the less we stare at the thing [...] the more actively we use it, the more original our relation to it becomes and the more undisguisedly it is encountered as what it is, a useful thing" [@heidegger_being_1996, 65].
+For Heidegger, there was no way to understand a tool like a hammer theoretically, by detached reflection.
+One must understand it through use, in what he called *circumspection*.
+Through use a hammer comes into peripheral vision, "its own kind of seeing" [@heidegger_being_1996, 65].
+The metaphoric device frustrates the Heideggerian intuition about tools like hammers, planes, and needles.
+At hand, the device takes shape as a keyboard, a mouse, or a touch screen.
+But in the mind, as a simulation, it dissembles to behave like a page, a folder, or a wastepaper bin.
+The tool---a keyboard or a touch screen---is not encountered for what it is.
+Nor does simulated tool produce a special kind of knowledge of the sort elicited through mastery over actual instruments.

+Instead, the explicit function of the simulation is to obscure the mediated nature of the virtual experience and to manufacture an "interactive mimesis," in what Laurel and others call "first personness," the experience of "directly living and acting within the world established by the computer" [@norman_user_1986, 490-1].
+Hutchins, Hollan, and Norman write: "when an interface presents world of action rather than a language of description, manipulating a representation can have the same effects and the same feel as manipulating the thing being represented" [@hutchins_direct_1986, 98-99].
-essays intended for employee training, expressed the task of interface design in Aristotelian terms, calling for the design immersive, interactive, and ultimately cathartic experiences.
-The conversation with the computer of the type elicited by *Colossal Cave Adventure* amounts to nothing more than just "using the computer" [@laurel_brenda_interface_1986, 74].
-"End users are not interested in *making* representations," she writes.
+Similar to Heidegger's distinction between practice and theory, the theorists of direct manipulation make a distinction between action and description.
+But unlike Heidegger, who is thinking about tools at hand, direct manipulation theory imagines the handling of representations.
+The actual instrument enabling the manipulating of image or word on the screen is supposed to disappear entirely, giving rise to the immersive, interactive, first-person experience *without mediation*.
+"The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," the authors write [@hutchins_direct_1986, 99].
+In this view, the dialogic model of tool use encouraged by *Colossal Cave Adventure*---get keys, get lamp---amounts to nothing more than just "using the computer" [@laurel_brenda_interface_1986, 74].
+"End users are not interested in *making* representations," Laurel writes.
 "They want to move around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 75].
-Norman and others write that the modeled world should support the "sensation of directness," in which direct, iconic expressions "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].
+Verbal representations, like "get keys" or "get lamp," puncture the first-person illusion.
+By contrast, the fully immersive modeled world should support the "sensation of directness," in which direct, iconic expressions "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].